Stanford PSYCH 290

 In weeks 1-8:

 More or less every week there will be a homework set that is based on what’s shown in the tutorials.
-Please submit these homeworks, we will grade them.
+Please submit this homework, we will grade it.
 They will not be particularly hard.

 In weeks 9 & 10: